 This proposal reflects the government's position that because Ontario is in a strong supply situation, renewable energy projects should not proceed unless the project developer can show that there is a demand for the electricity, even where potential impacts are reduced.

 This regulatory amendment would affect future renewable energy approval applicants and those whose applications are under review when the regulation comes into force.
-It would not affect renewable energy approvals that have already been issued.
+It would not affect:

 Purpose of Regulation